 Energy flux from bright sources can lead to a systematic negative shift (

-Figure 8.3 shows the energy offset as a function of the total incoming X-ray energy, defined as the product of the incoming rate and the average photon energy.
+Figure 8.3, left panel, shows the energy offset as a function of the total incident energy flux.
 The plot includes results from both ground-based tests (Mizumoto et al. , 2025a) and in-flight measurements using the Crab Nebula (Mizumoto et al. , 2025b).
 Although there is considerable scatter in the data, these measurements can be used to estimate the energy shift.
 For an incoming rate of 10–15 counts s

 pix